-There has been a resurgence of interest in the use of micro doses of LSD for the treatment of depression and anxiety.
-But there are better, safer ways to improve brain and bodily function and get rid of mood disorder symptoms, and results can often be achieved with a few simple diet and lifestyle modifications.
+There has recently been a resurgence of interest in the use of micro doses of LSD, for the treatment of depression and anxiety.
+But there are better, safer ways to improve brain and bodily function and get rid of mood disorder symptoms, and results can often be achieved with just a few simple dietary and lifestyle modifications.

 An under active thyroid metabolism tends to cause a slowing of digestion, which will then generally lead to the promotion of bacterial overgrowth.
 As bacteria increase in number – greater amounts of endotoxin are released – irritating the intestines – causing serotonin (which is largely found in the digestive tract) to be secreted.

 An ongoing increase in the production of these and other related toxic substances can result in the liver becoming overloaded, eventually allowing serotonin – as well as estrogen -to become more of an issue systemically.

 Excess serotonin and estrogen circulation interferes with mitochondrial respiration, shifting energy production away from the efficient use of glucose – promoting the production of lactic acid – and increasing the oxidation of fat for fuel.

 When the free fatty acids released into the blood are polyunsaturated, there is a far greater likelihood of this chronically slowing energy systems – causing a rise in the release of the stress related hormones adrenalin and cortisol (amongst others) – further promoting excess serotonin and a variety of other factors which together exacerbate the symptoms of depression and learned helplessness.